Loudbooks/PasteBook/README.md

 DISABLE_NEW=
 FAVICON_URL=
 MAX_PAYLOAD_SIZE=
+PORT=
 ```

-All of the following are optional.
-You can leave it all blank, or not even have a `.env` file at all.
+**All of these options are optional.** You can leave it all blank, or not even have a `.env` file at all.

+By default, PasteBook will run on port 8080.

-`TITLE` - The title to be used around PasteBook.
+- `TITLE` - The title to be used around PasteBook.

-`DESCRIPTION` - The description to be used in embeds and on the home page of PasteBook.
+- `DESCRIPTION` - The description to be used in embeds and on the home page of PasteBook.

-`DISABLE_NEW` - Disables the new paste page.
+- `DISABLE_NEW` - Disables the new paste page.
 API is still accessible.

-`FAVICON_URL` - The URL that the favicon will be provided with.
+- `FAVICON_URL` - The URL that the favicon will be provided with.

-`MAX_PAYLOAD_SIZE` - The maximum paste size in megabytes.
+- `MAX_PAYLOAD_SIZE` - The maximum paste size in megabytes.
+- `PORT` - The running port for PasteBook.

 ### Creation
 Run the following.